DevelopersGuild/maze-runner/README.md

-# samplegame
+# simplegame
-Sample Game project for the C++ SFML group for Fall 2015
+Simple Game project for the C++ SFML group for Fall 2015.
+A simple Pacman game by maze-runner.